 The San Francisco Giants are one of the most successful baseball teams of all-time and of recent history.
 The team moved to San Francisco from New York in 1958, and as one of the longest-established baseball teams it’s clear why the Giants have produced more Hall of Fame players than any other team.
 One of the most storied franchises in all of baseball; the Giants have won the most games of any team in MLB history.
 The franchise has won 22 NL pennants, played in 19 World Series and won seven titles – a feat that only four other teams have accomplished.

 The Giants and their best player in team history, Willie Mays, provided the baseball world with countless memories that will continue to be told by fans everywhere.
 Probably the most iconic of these moments happened during the 1954 World Series where the Giants faced off against the heavily-favored Cleveland Indians.
 With the game tied at two runs apiece, the Indians’ Vic Wertz hit a long fly ball to centerfield with runners on first and second.
-Willie Mays sprinted toward the wall in centerfield and made a dramatic over-the-shoulder catch that prevented any runs from scoring.
+Willie Mays sprinted toward the wall in center field and made a dramatic over-the-shoulder catch that prevented any runs from scoring.
 The Giants ultimately won the game and the series, but it might not have been possible if not for “The Catch.”
-With this signed Willie Mays photo, fans and collectors can cement a piece of history within their memorabilia collection forever.
-The photo captures Mays just as he strides toward the centerfield wall and seconds before he makes the heroic catch that sealed the Giants’ title.
+With a signed Willie Mays photo, fans and collectors can cement a piece of history within their memorabilia collection forever.
+Each autographed Willie Mays photo captures the legendary Giants player in iconic moments from his career, including plays that won San Francisco a World Series title.

 Though 1954 season served as the last World Series title for the Giants until 2010, the franchise was not deprived of talent and excitement.
 In 1993, the Giants made a splash when they signed free agent Barry Bonds to serve as the face of the franchise.
 Bonds responded by hitting 46 home runs, scoring 129 runs and batting in another 123, all of which were career highs.
 With Bonds the Giants impressed followers by producing a 103-59 record, but the team failed to reach the playoffs after losing its last game of the season to the Los Angeles Dodgers.
 A win against the Dodgers would have forced a one-game playoff against the Atlanta Braves.
 In 1996, Bonds continued to accumulate individual records as he became just the second member of the exclusive 40-40 club when he hit 42 home runs and stole 40 bases.